 If it gets really dry and you really cannot grow young stock properly even with supplementary feed, then it’s best to sell some and take the least loss, as well as for animal welfare reasons.
 You don’t want issues with MPI or SPCA for animal neglect.
 Every passing car driver has a phone camera these days remember.

 Water is a top priority for cattle in hot conditions.
 A mature cow will drink around 70+ litres/day and if there’s no shade, she’ll need more.
 Cattle need shade on hot days, as they will compensate by grazing at night.

 Check that the water supply can deliver enough volume and that troughs are kept clean and ball cocks are not leaking and water is being wasted.
 If you wouldn’t drink from a trough – why should your cattle?

 The main concern is Cooperia worms which in cattle are now highly resistant to the main chemical families.
-The problem has got worse because of the over use of pourons (endectocides which kill internal and external parasites) which are easier to administer than struggling with oral drenching.
+The problem has gotten worse because of the overuse of pourons (endectocides that kill internal and external parasites) which are easier to administer than struggling with oral drenching.
 Talk to your vet about how bad this problem may be on your farm, and how to get around it.